-[Image1]Atami Ginza Shopping StreetOnce the bustling heart of Atami, Ginza Street drew many tourists to the
+[Image1]Atami Ginza Shopping StreetOnce the bustling heart of Atami, the Ginza Street drew many visitors to

-[Image2]Atami Ginza Shopping StreetOnce the bustling heart of Atami, Ginza Street drew many tourists to the
+[Image2]Atami Ginza Shopping StreetOnce the bustling heart of Atami, the Ginza Street drew many visitors to

 Atami Ginza Shopping Street

-Once the bustling heart of Atami, Ginza Street drew many tourists to the city center.
+Once the bustling heart of Atami, the Ginza Street drew many visitors to the town center.

-At the corner of the shopping street’s entrance is the Atami Chamber of Commerce & Industry, housed in a building that operated as a bank until 1975.
-The solid, retro structure still preserves the charm of that era.
+At the corner of the shopping street’s entrance intersection stands the Atami Chamber of Commerce & Industry, housed in a building that operated as a bank until 1975.
+Its solid, retro façade preserves the atmosphere of that era.

-Strolling down Ginza Shopping Street, you’ll encounter sun-dried fish hanging from eaves, a coffee shop still operating in its Showa-era form, and long-established wagashi confectioners—scenes of Japan that remain unchanged.
+Stroll down the Ginza Shopping Street and you’ll encounter sights unchanged from the past: dried fish hanging under the eaves, a coffee shop still running in Showa-era style, and long-established wagashi confectioners.

-Recently, the street has welcomed seafood-focused restaurants and cafes using local ingredients, sweets shops such as Atami Pudding, matcha specialty Atami Satori Main Store, the premium Mont Blanc shop Silk kiito, and gelato stores.
+Recently, the street has welcomed restaurants popular for seafood, cafes using local ingredients, sweets shops such as Atami Pudding, matcha at Atami Satori Main Store, the premium Mont Blanc shop Silk kiito, and gelato shops.
 Guesthouses offering interaction between locals and travelers have also opened, giving the street a renewed, renovated feel.

 Access / About a 20-minute walk from atami station